1.A.170 Graduation

 Graduation requirements and diplomas:

 Each school will present the Board with the graduation requirements and the types of diplomas to be presented.
 Following this, the school will be responsible for informing students and parents of these requirements and for publishing them in their school handbooks.
+Any changes to local graduation requirements must be approved by the BLSD Board of Trustees before being implemented.

 Border Land School Division